mpurbo/purbo-seamcalc/README.md

 ## License

-purbo-seamcalc is available under the MIT license.
-See the LICENSE file for more info.
+purbo-seamcalc is available under the GPL v3 license.
+See the LICENSE file or [TLDR](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)#summary) for more info.